 Both instability and uncertainty are key elements of suspense, but they are also characteristics of mystery.
 What differentiates the two?
 Like we discussed above, in suspense, audiences typically know information that a character in the story doesn't.
 This information commonly raises the stakes.

 To develop general uncertainty into suspense, the audience must know what is specifically at stake.
 Understanding the stakes creates an emotional investment in what is occuring.
 In Inglourious Basterds, the stakes are raised when Tarantino shows us people hiding beneath the floorboards.

 In No Country for Old Men, one of the Coen Brothers’ best films, the stakes are set early on.
-The antagonist hit man, Anton Chigur, is introduced as a psychopath who has no hesitation for murder.
-So when he starts walking with a gun at the same motel complex that the protagonist Lewelyn Moss is hiding in, we understand what’s at stake — Lewelyn’s life.
+The antagonist hit man, Anton Chigurh, is introduced as a psychopath who has no hesitation for murder.
+So when he starts walking with a gun at the same motel complex that the protagonist Llewelyn Moss is hiding in, we understand what’s at stake — Llewelyn’s life.